 Everything from blogs on engineering notes, research, and other tutorials are available through the colorful website.

 For any university student, it does not take long for a seemingly insurmountable amount of debt too quickly pile up.
 Scholarships offer a chance for students to attend university or college who would otherwise not be able to afford the expensive endeavor.
-Fortunately for foundations like SME, they offer scholarships to students so they can pursue a higher education.
+Fortunately for foundations like SME, they offer scholarships to students so they can pursue higher education.
 SME specifically specializes in manufacturing careers.

 On their website, they explain who they are and what they have done for the STEM community so far.